 How to Plant Flowers in a Pole Planter

 The only thing different is you’ll be planting in pots with hardened concrete in the bottom, so you’ll need drainage.
 We drilled a couple of holes right into the side, above the cement.
-Plant as normal.
+Plant as normal, adding a few rocks on top of the concrete that would be in line with your drainage holes.
 You can also fill with decorative rock if you want something lower maintenance.

 Bloem DC20-00 Dura Cotta Planter, 20-Inch, Black